UNIVERSITY OF KENTUCKY COLLEGE OF LAW

 A. Report of Suspected Violations

 A law student or faculty member having actual knowledge that a law student has committed a violation of the Honor Code shall report such knowledge by a signed written complaint filed with the Chair of the Honor Council.
-In addition, any student or other person who believes there has been a violation of the Code may bring the alleged violation to the attention of the Chair by filing a signed written complaint.
-The complaint should include a brief account of the facts describing the incident and shall be submitted no later than 30 days after the complainant becomes aware of the incident.
+In addition, any law student, faculty, or staff member who believes there has been a violation of the Honor Code may bring the alleged violation to the attention of the Chair by filing a signed written complaint.
+The complaint should include a brief account of the facts describing the incident and must be submitted no later than thirty days after Complainant becomes aware of the incident.

 B. Preliminary Determination